gittydia/GridSense/README.md

 # GridSense

 The **GridSense** is a powerful tool designed for Formula 1 enthusiasts, analysts, and teams.
 It provides real-time predictions and insights into race outcomes, weather conditions, and session performances (Qualifying and Practice).
 The app also displays historical and live data to help users make informed decisions.
+All the historical data that will/is used are around 2023-2024.

 ## Features

 ### 1. **Race Winner Prediction**
    - Predicts the likely winner of the race based on historical data, driver performance, and track conditions.
    - **Output**: Percentage probability of each driver winning the race.

 ### 2. **Qualifying and Practice Predictions**